 Elbow pain can be caused by a variety of conditions from light sprains to fractured bones.
 Because the pain can come and go from a variety of sources, it is important to identify the proper cause of your elbow pain.

 Proper treatments commonly include rest, physical therapy, medication, and sometimes surgery.
-It's important to see a doctor for a comprehensive evaluation and accurate diagnosis.
+It's important to see your healthcare provider for a comprehensive evaluation and accurate diagnosis.

 There are many different causes of elbow pain.
 Some are chronic problems triggered by repetitive activities and others are one-time injuries.
 A few common conditions are listed below:

-As you repeat certain actions and put wear and tear on your elbow.
-You can injure yourself playing sports or doing any number of activities.
-This can include tendinitis, such as tennis or golfer's elbow.
+As you repeat certain actions, you put wear and tear on your elbow.
+You can injure yourself when lifting/carrying things, playing sports or doing any number of activities.

 When one of the bones in the elbow gets knocked out of place, you have a dislocated elbow.
-One of the more common causes is when you put your hand out to catch yourself during a fall.
+A common cause occurs when you put your hand out to catch yourself during a fall.

 If one of your arm bones breaks at the elbow, you have a fracture.
 Usually, this happens with a sudden blow, as you might get in a contact sport or a car accident.